-It’s not always straightforward to say how long the entire process takes from the point you submit an application and get accepted to the point you’re booking flights and finding a flat.
+As a rule of thumb you should reserve at least 4 months for the process.
+It’s not straightforward to say how long it takes from the point you submit an application to Startuplifers and get accepted, to the point you’re sitting on a plain on your way to SF.

-As Kate’s case will showcase, the recruiting funnel might be a one-week show, while for others the journey can reach up to a month or two (it really depends on how eager the startups are willing to reply to you).
+As Kate’s case will showcase, the recruiting funnel might be a one-week show, while for others the journey can take moths.

-Kate Dorrer got accepted to Startuplifers talent pool in fall 2017 but was actively added on listin from early spring 2018 on.
-Every time we added Kate on a profile list for a certain position, she would get a notification about it through email.
+Kate Dorrer got accepted to Startuplifers talent pool in fall 2017 but was actively introduced to startups from early spring 2018 on.

-In the case of Crowdmade, it took only three days for them to look up Kate’s profile and asking her through us for an interview.
-After asking her for the permission, we introduced Kate to the company and they proceeded to setting up an interview a few days later.
+When introducing her profile to Crowdmade, it took three days for them to look up her profile.
+They were interested in getting her to be a part of their team, so we introduced Kate to the company and they proceeded to setting up an interview a few days later.
 The interview took place on a Wednesday.
 Next Tuesday she received an initial offer.

 *Note: Kate’s case was special as she only had one call with the company.
 In most cases, the candidate has at least a few interviews before an offer is made.

-After signing the contract, Startuplifers introduced her to the Kilroy team and our lawyer who started walking Kate through the paperwork, like the language tests and filling out the training plan.
-At the time of writing this blog, she still has to go to the Finnish Embassy for an interview.
+After signing the contract, Startuplifers introduced Kate to Kilroy team and our lawyer who started walking Kate through the paperwork, like the language tests and filling out the training plan.

 Kate’s internship as a Full-stack Engineer Intern begins on June 1st.
 By then, she has been in our talent pool for 9 months.